Coronavirus – the science: The search for ‘patient zero’

 A Chinese shopkeeper waits for customers at a local market in Beijing on March 4th.
 A 55-year-old individual from Hubei province may have been the first person to have contracted Covid-19 in November last year.
 Photograph: Getty Images

-This is the first in a series of regular updates from Irish Times Environment and Science Editor Kevin O’Sullivan on scientific initiative developments in relation to the coronavirus:
+This is the first in a series of regular updates from Irish Times Environment and Science Editor Kevin O’Sullivan on scientific initiatives and developments in relation to the coronavirus:

 The search for ‘patient zero’